I’M THE SLIME

 Kory was married and recently gave birth to a healthy boy.
 That, of course, didn’t put her above hearing about dating issues.
 In fact, it made her even more interested in them.
 She normally craved the drama that Chelsea fed her.
 But today, she was distant.

 “I’m sorry, I’m just so pissed off,” Chelsea said, “It’s mean.
 Jake is mean.
 Jake is a messy, mean asshole.
 He always has been.
 Always.
 I don’t even care anymore.
 I get hit on like every day.
 He can have whatever bottom of the fucking sewer rat barrel cum dog he found.
 I’m fine.
 I’m better than fine.
-I’m glad we didn’t move in together.
+I’m glad we didn’t move in together, too.
 Thank god.”

 There was a brief silence before Kory realized it was her turn to speak.

-Chelsea thought Kory sounded faintly sick and softened.
+Chelsea thought Kory sounded sick and softened.

 “Thanks for listening.
 Men are trash.
 I just needed to talk to you.
 I’m venting way too much.
 Sorry if this is a strange request, but can we FaceTime?
 I would love to see your face.”